SERU TfL Mock Test guide

 SERU TfL Mock Test Guide

-The TfL Safety, Equality and Regulatory Understanding test for London PHV drivers.
+The TfL Safety, Equality and Regulatory Understanding assessment for London private hire drivers, based on the PHV Driver's Handbook.

 About this exam